hypertidy/controlledburn/README.md

 - [ ] streaming with wkb/xy unpack with wk
 - [ ] provide output options (see next section)
-- [ ] port back into fasterize, with options for efficiently writing out to a tiled and sparse GeoTIF
+- [ ] port back into fasterize, with options for efficiently writing out to a tiled and sparse GeoTIFF
 - [x] points is too easy, see vaster::cell_from_xy
 - [x] name the package
 - [x] copy logic from fasterize, and remove Armadillo array handling